K-Opoku/opokuml-geosight/README.md

 | **Forest** | High-density vegetation detected. | Monitor for deforestation or wildfire risks in dry seasons. |
 | **Industrial** | Man-made structures/factories. | Evaluate urban heat island effect and runoff management. |

+ ### 6. Streamlit app:
+After completion and containerization, I built a streamlit app on top of it.
+This app is an interactive user interface that lets users upload images easily and get a prediction with explanation of the prediction, confidence score and a visual representation of the prediction
 ---

 ### 🚀 How to Run Locally